hrossman/pymsm/paper.md

 Once all the above is done, the user can fit a multi-state model to the data-set, and use it for downstream analyses.

 ## Path sampling
 Using the previously fitted multi-state model, the user can sample paths using Monte-Carlo simulations.
 Given covariates, initial state and time, next states and times spent at each future state are sequentially sampled via the entire estimated multi-state model.
-The process concludes when the path arrives at a terminal state or the number of transitions exceeds a predefined maximum.
+The process concludes when the path arrives at a terminal state or the number of transitions exceeds a pre-defined maximum.
 Once a large number of paths have been sampled for each observation, the user can explore summary statistics such as the probability of being in any of the states or the median time spent in each state.

 ## Costume fitters
-`PyMSM` works with Cox proportional hazards models by default through the lifelines [@Davidson-Pilon:2019] Python library, but also allows configuration of custom event-specific fitters.
+`PyMSM` works with Cox proportional hazards models by default using the lifelines [@Davidson-Pilon:2019] Python library, but also allows configuration of custom event-specific fitters.
 EventSpecificFitter class is an abstract class which defines the API and needs to be implemented by the user.

 Some custom fitters are available off-the-shelf such as survival trees [@Ishwaran:2008] through the `scikit-survival` Python package [@Pölsterl:2020].